 \section{Conclusions}

-This paper proposes NEFT, a unified framework for near-field CSI feedback in XL-MIMO systems, integrating Transformer-based architectures, model compression, and hybrid design strategies.
-NEFT demonstrate remarkable reconstruction quality, achieving a 15-21 dB improvement in NMSE compared to state-of-the-art methods, while simultaneously reducing computational complexity.
+This paper proposes NEFT, a unified framework for near-field CSI feedback in XL-MIMO systems, which integrates Transformer-based architectures, model compression and hybrid design strategies.
+NEFT demonstrates remarkable reconstruction quality, achieving a 15-21\,dB improvement in reconstruction NMSE compared to existing state-of-the-art methods, while simultaneously reducing computational complexity.
 A multi-level KD framework enables deployment across heterogeneous platforms, with NEFT-Compact and NEFT-Edge reducing total FLOPs by 25–36\% without notable accuracy loss.
-The hybrid encoder–decoder architecture further reduces encoder-side complexity by up to 64\%, making NEFT-Hybrid suitable for asymmetric device scenarios.
-These results establish NEFT as a practical and scalable solution for efficient CSI feedback under near-field conditions.
+In addition, the hybrid encoder–decoder architecture further reduces encoder-side complexity by up to 64\%, making NEFT-Hybrid suitable for asymmetric device scenarios.
+These results establish NEFT as a practical and scalable solution for efficient CSI feedback in near-field conditions.